AmmanVMS/infoscreen/README.md

 ## Box

 You can print the box and the lid.
 You can use FreeCAD to [export the files](https://wiki.freecad.org/Export_to_STL_or_OBJ) as STL and print them on a 3d printer.
+The box has this size to fit in a VGA cable + adapter as well as plug sockets.

 ## Further Reading